Aix-Marseille Provence metropoleAir quality

 In concrete terms, the DIAMS project consists in deploying a platform for the exchange of data on air quality and digital services that allows everyone (political decision-makers, experts, citizens, civil society, economic actors, for example) to commit themselves to developing coordinated action plans at all territorial levels (individual, hyper local, urban, regional, national and supranational)

-To carry out this project, 9 partners are mobilized around the Metropolis, representing the world of business, associations and civil society: Atmosud, A Lab in the AIR / The Camp, Mobigreen - La Poste, Aria technologie, Matrice, L'Air et Moi, Groupe Tera, AVITEM.
+To carry out this project, 7 partners are mobilized around the Metropolis, representing the world of business, associations and civil society: Atmosud, La Poste, Aria Technologies, Matrice, L'Air et Moi, Groupe Tera, AVITEM.

 - Aix-Marseille Provence Metropole